 Brown or bloody discharge is normal right after the periods.
 When the periods are coming to an end, the discharge can be light red to brown.
 In between periods also you can experience bloody discharge.
 This is known as spotting.

 If you are experiencing bloody discharge just after having sex, it can be a sign of pregnancy.
-In addition to all these cases, brown/bloody vaginal discharge is also an indication of endometrial or cervical cancer.
+Brown or pink bleeding or discharge can also be implantation bleeding, which is one of the earliest signs of pregnancy.
+In addition to all these cases, brown/bloody vaginal discharge is also an indication of endometrial cancer or cervical cancer.

 Green Vaginal Discharge

 The most common cause for green vaginal discharge due to trichomoniasis which is a sexually transmitted infection The odor has a foul smell.
 Some of the symptoms of this infection are- discomfort while urinating, itchiness in and around the vagina, pain while having sex.